ricsanfre/pi-cluster/docs/_docs/monitoring.md

 Since monitoring of K8S components (kube-controller-manager, kube-scheduler, kube-proxy, kubelet) has been disabled in the chart configuration, correponding PrometheusRules objects are not created.

-See below section ["K3S components monitoring"](#k3s-components-monitoring) to know how to configure manually those rules.
+See below section, ["K3S components monitoring"](#k3s-components-monitoring), to know how to configure manually those rules.

 ### Grafana